Construction and classification of crystalline topological superconductor and insulators in three-dimensional interacting fermion systems: Construction and classification of crystalline TSC

 \subsubsection{Summary}

-In this section we summarize the classifications of 3D topological crystalline superconductors in the systems with $T_d$ point group symmetry, for both spinless and spin-1/2 fermions.
+In this section, we summarize the classifications of 3D topological crystalline superconductors in the systems with $T_d$ point group symmetry, for both spinless and spin-1/2 fermions.
 For spinless fermions, the ultimate classification is:

-with the following block-states as the root phases: \begin{enumerate}[1.] \item 2D (bosonic) Levin-Gu state on each 2D block; \item Haldane chain decoration on each 1D block $\tau_3$, which is equivalent to double Majorana chains decoration on each $\tau_1$ or $\tau_2$; \item Complex fermion decoration on 0D block $\mu$; \item 0D bSPT mode characterizing $-1$ as the product of reflection eigenvalues of $\bs{M}_1^k$ ($k=1,\cdot\cdot\cdot,6$). \end{enumerate} And there is a nontrivial group extension between the last two root phases.
+with the following block states as the root phases: \begin{enumerate}[1.] \item 2D bosonic Levin-Gu states on $\sigma_1$ and $\sigma_2$; \item Haldane chain decoration on each 1D block $\tau_3$, which is equivalent to double Majorana chains decoration on each $\tau_1$ or $\tau_2$ ($\mathbb{Z}_2$); \item Complex fermion decoration on 0D block $\mu$ ($\mathbb{Z}_2$); \end{enumerate} And there is a nontrivial group extension between the last two root phases.

-For spin-1/2 fermions, there is no nontrivial block-state, hence the classification is trivial:
+For spin-1/2 fermions, there is no nontrivial block state, hence the classification is trivial: